gagolews/genieclust/README.rst

 References
 ----------

+> When using *genieclust* in research publications, please
+> cite (Gagolewski, 2021) and (Gagolewski, Bartoszuk, Cena, 2016)
+> as specified below.
+Thank you.

+Gagolewski M., genieclust: Fast and robust hierarchical clustering, *SoftwareX* **15**, 2021, 100722. doi:10.1016/j.softx.2021.100722.

 Gagolewski M., Bartoszuk M., Cena A., Genie: A new, fast, and outlier-resistant hierarchical clustering algorithm, *Information Sciences* **363**, 2016, 8-23. doi:10.1016/j.ins.2016.05.003.